Telecominfraproject/wlan-cloud-ucentralgw/README.md

 ## New JSON-RPC based protocol

 In the [JSON-RPC](https://www.jsonrpc.org/specification) scenario, the AP is considered the server.
-So the Controller sends commands to the AP using JSONRPC, and the AP will send notifications to the controller.
+So the Controller sends commands to the AP using JSON-RPC, and the AP will send notifications to the controller.

 ### Event Messages
 #### Connection event
 AP Sends connection notification to the controller after establishing a connection
 ```